luafanti/arogcd-vault-plugin-example/README.md

 ```

 Now you should see in `argocd-vault-demo` namespace two deployments and one secret created and controlled by Argo CD.
-One of the great things about the plugin is that if the value changes in Vault Argo will notice these changes and display `OutOfSync` status
+One of the great things about the plugin is that if the value changes in Vault Argo will notice these changes and display `OutOfSync` status.

 ```
 # update kv in Vault